Skip to main content

 Inline Code Integration

-Warp can use the MCP context while you’re coding:
+Warp can use the Orq MCP context while you’re working in the terminal:

 Example:

-how has this endpoint performed over the last week?
+how has the process_user_query deployment performed over the last week?

 The assistant will: